jjomarron/Overall/R Regression.md

 # Regression Analysis
 This code contains various different regression analyses conducted in the R programming language.
 This was a homework assignment that took the regression analysis skills I had developed in my other classes and applied them to the R language.
 This code contains Linear Probability Models, Logistic Regression Models, and Random Forest Models.
+I also calculate area under the curve and use a confusion matrix to determine the best model.

 ## Overview
 This assignment seeks to find the best performing model to determine the likelihood if an individual will default on a Fannie Mae mortgage payment.
 Questions are bolded and my answers are in bulleted, normal text.